-Of course, these are always design factors and the reality is that sometimes the scope for doing so is limited but if a manufacturer of say, a combat aircraft, were to design something that had a modest performance but at a fraction of the cost of the latest hi tech toy, would it be a success?
+Of course, these always design factors and the reality is that sometimes the scope for doing so is limited but if a manufacturer of say, a combat aircraft, were to design something that had a modest performance but at a fraction of the cost of the latest hi-tech toy, would it be a success?

 How good is good enough?

 Simplicity is very difficult but perhaps we are making things more difficult than we need.